Skip to main content

 Also, reading this book got me thinking about how different it is to experience horror through books versus movies.
 Movies often rely on jump scares and creepy visuals to scare you, but books can create a more psychological fear that builds over time.

 Even though horror isn’t usually my thing, my journey with Stephen King’s books has been fun.
-But honestly, this is the type of book I’ll read while taking a break from other genres that I really, really enjoy and love.
-Rating 3/5.
+But honestly, this is the type of book I’ll read while taking a break from other genres that I really, really enjoy.

 Happy reading!📖